beclab/Terminus/README.md

 ## Introduction

-Terminus OS is a source-available, cloud-native operating system built on Kubernetes.
+Terminus OS is a free, self-hosted operating system built on Kubernetes.
 It is designed as a one-stop self-hosted solution for user-owned edge devices.
-Our goal is to enable users to securely store their most important data on their own hardware and access services based on this private data from anywhere in the world.
-Typical use cases inlcude：
+Our goal is to enable users to securely store their most important data on their own hardware ad access services based on this private data from anywhere in the world.
+Typical use cases include：

 - 💻 **Self-hosted**: Terminus OS serves as a one-stop self-hosted solution where users can host and manage their data, operations, and digital life effectively, with full data ownership.
 - 🤖 **Local AI**: Build local AI agents with Terminus OS without writing code.